-THIRD ORDER OF BUSINESS: Architectural Review Manual
+FOURTH ORDER OF BUSINESS: Architectural Review Manual

-Carrie Duckett, Director of Resident Services & Communication, advised that during the September 2018 meetings Staff advised the Boards that a review of the existing Architectural Review Committee (ARC) process was occurring to identify improvements.
+Carrie Duckett, Director of Resident Services and Communication, provided an overview of the improvements that have been made to streamline the Architectural Review Committee (ARC) application process which has resulted in increased ease of understanding for the residents and positive feedback from the ARC Members because of the reduced time for the weekly meetings.
 As part of this review, consideration of what a "substantial change" is has occurred and research was completed to determine what revisions could be made to the Manual to eliminate certain minor modifications.
-Ms. Duckett provided an overview of the improvements that have been made to streamline the ARC process which has resulted in increased ease of understanding for the residents and positive feedback from the ARC Members, and has reduced the time for the weekly meetings.
+Ms. Duckett provided an overview of the improvements that have been made to streamline the ARC process which has resulted in increased ease of understanding for the residents and positive feedback from the ARC members, and has reduced the time for the weekly meetings.

-Candy Dennis, Community Standards Manager, advised the proposed revisions to the Architectural Review Manual have been provided in a strike out, underlined format and a review of the recommended revisions to Section 2.5 Driveways, Walkways, Patios, Front Entry Flooring; 2.9 Front Doors; Section 2.10 Garage Doors/Screens; Section 2.12 Lights - Outdoor and Section 2.16 Tree Removal with the Committee.
-Staff is requesting that the Committee Members review the revisions and provide any comment to Staff by January 21, 2019 so that the changes can be incorporated and the final document presented at the February 6, 2019.
-Ms. Dennis advised that Staff had received several comments from Chairman Lifsey and has provided the Board with a copy of those comments and Staff's response.
-Staff responded to additional Board inquiries and following discussion, Staff advised that the suggested revisions provided would be included in the Architectural Review Manual presented to the Board at the February 8, 2019 meeting.
+Candy Dennis, Community Standards Manager, advised that the proposed revisions to the Architectural Review Manual have been provided in a strike out, underlined format and a review of the recommended revisions to Section 2.4 Building Additions/Screen Rooms/Birdcages/Screen Front Entry; Section 2.5 Driveways, Walkways, Patios, Front Entry Flooring; 2.9 Front Doors; Section 2.10 Garage Doors/Screens; Section 2.12 Lights - Outdoor and Section 2.16 Tree Removal with the Board.
+Staff is requesting that the Board review the revisions and provide any comment to Staff by January 21, 2019 so that the changes can be incorporated and the final document presented at the February 8, 2019 meeting.